-The Board of Directors will adopt a resolution containing the capacity standards the District will use in determining whether to accept or deny a school choice application from another district's resident student.
+The Board of Directors will adopt a resolution containing the capacity standards the District.
 The resolution will contain the acceptance determination criteria identified by academic program, class, grade level, and individual school.
 The school is not obligated to add any teachers, other staff, or classrooms to accommodate choice applications.
-In determining the capacity of the District to accept choice applications, the Board of Directors shall consider the probable, locally generated growth in student enrollment based on recent District enrollment history.3
+The District may only deny a Standard School Choice application if the District has a lack of capacity by the District having reached ninety percent (90%) of the maximum student population in a program, class, grade level, or school building authorized by the Standards or other State/Federal law.1

 The District shall advertise in appropriate broadcast media and either print media or on the Internet to inform students and parents in adjoining districts of the range of possible openings available under the School Choice program.
 The public pronouncements shall state the application deadline and the requirements and procedures for participation in the program.
-Such pronouncements shall be made in the spring, but in no case later than April 1.4
+Such pronouncements shall be made in the spring, but in no case later than March 1.2